cpen333/cpen333.github.io/_labs/multithread.md

   return 0;
 }
 ```
-In the above, rather than working with an array, we are using an `std::vector<int>`.
+In the above, rather than working with an array, we are using a `std::vector<int>`.
 Vectors are very much like arrays, except they are *objects*, they store the number of elements, and they can be resized.
 Just like with an array, we can access individual elements of a vector using the `[]` operator, e.g. `int x = v[0]`.
 For more details on the vector class, see the [documentation](http://en.cppreference.com/w/cpp/container/vector).
 If you need a reminder of the implementation details of the QuickSort algorithm, feel free to have a look at the page on [Wikipedia](https://en.wikipedia.org/wiki/Quicksort).

 ### Testing your algorithm